×

 • Recurrent miscarriages

-In Spain, the Law authorises this technique, which is anonymous, altruistic and voluntary.
+In Spain, the Law states that donation is anonymous, altruistic and voluntary.

-Donors are healthy women of 18 to 35 years of age who wish to help other women to become mothers.
-All candidates must have a good psychophysical health and full capacity to act.
+Donors are healthy women, between 18 and 35 years old, who want to help other women become mothers.
+All candidates must have good psychophysical health and full legal capacity.

-We carry out different test to prove that they don't suffer any genetic, hederitary or infectious dieases that can be transmitted to the offspring.
-As recommended the Spanish Feritlity Society (SEF), one of this tests is the Basic Genetic Screeing which determines if the donor is a carrier of pathogenetic variants such as Cystic Fibrosis (CFTR), Muscular Spinal Atrophy (SMA), Non- Syndromic Neurosensory Hearing Loss (GJB2), higher prevalence Hemoglobinopathies and Fragile X.
+Different studies are carried out to demonstrate that they do not suffer from genetic, hereditary or infectious diseases that could be transmitted to offspring.
+As recommended by the Spanish Fertility Society, one of them is the Basic Genetic Screening that determines whether the donor is a carrier of pathogenic variants such as: Cystic Fibrosis (CFTR), Spinal Muscular Atrophy (SMA), Non-Syndromic Neurosensory Deafness (GJB2), most prevalent Hemoglobinopathies and Fragile X.

-The eggs obtained from the donor are inseminated with semen from the recipient patient’s partner in order to obtain the embryos, which are transferred to the recipient’s uterus.
+The eggs obtained from the donor are inseminated with the semen of the recipient patient's partner to obtain the embryos, which will be transferred to the recipient's uterus.

-Prior to this transfer, the patient must receive mild hormonal treatment in order to prepare the uterus and facilitate implantation.
+Prior to this transfer, the patient receives mild hormonal treatment to prepare the uterus and facilitate implantation.